Luca1991/DiscCheckEmu/README.md

 DCEConfig serves as the blueprint for configuring both DCELoader and DCEAPIHook.
 This file must be customized by the user for each target software, detailing API hooking and process creation parameters.
-Refer to the DCEConfig Scripting Guide for assistance in creating a functional configuration file.
+Refer to the ConfigurationDocumentation file for assistance in writing a functional configuration file.

 ## Building